 Just like in The Incredibles (2004), The number for John Lasseter's classroom at Cal Arts, A113 appears twice in Ratatouille (2007).
 First, it appears on the train on television while Linguini and Remy are sleeping in Linguini's apartment.
 Second, it appears on the bulky rat's ear.

 Chef Skinner apparently is named after psychologist B.F.
 Skinner.
 Skinner said that learning is the result of reward and punishment, and studied the learning of rats in special cages called Skinner boxes.
 The name also may refer to the chef's crass commercialization of the Gusteau's brand, "skinning" the remains of the founder's creation.

 The face and facial expressions of the animated character, Skinner, are very clearly based on Oscar-nominated character actor, Mischa Auer.
 Ironically, Auer was a tall man (6' 2"), while Skinner is noticeably diminutive.

 The trivia items below may give away important plot points.

 Linguini and (the ghost of) Gusteau both learn that Linguini is Gusteau's son born out of wedlock.
 This makes this the first Disney full-length animated motion picture to feature a main character of "illegitimate" parentage: all prior main characters were either orphaned, had both parents married and living, or had one living widowed parent.

-The bad guy in this movie is the Head Chef, Skinner, voiced by Ian Holm who tries to put Remy in a box.
+The villain in this movie is the Head Chef, Skinner, voiced by Sir Ian Holm, tries to put Remy in a box.
 The character was named after behavioral psychologist B.F.
 Skinner, who was known for the Skinner Box, where rats were placed and trained to push a button for food.